I hadn’t previously thought it. But suddenly I knew: Psalm 23 is a song of rest.

 The past: Eight voices in harmony

 First up, Nathanael, who walked away from the status and power he might have had as a religious leader in order to follow Christ.
 He sings robustly: “The Lord is my shepherd; I have all that I need.”

-Next, we hear the voices of two who once were demonized – Mary Magdalene, in duet with the man called Legion, or in The Message paraphrase, “Mob.”
+Next, we hear the voices of two who once were demonized – Mary Magdalene, in duet with the man called Legion.
 They sing in wonder: “He lets me rest in green meadows; he leads me beside peaceful streams.
 He renews my strength.
 He guides me along right paths, bringing honor to his name.”